hassio-addons/addon-node-red/README.md

 ## Known issues and limitations

 - While this add-on ships with Node-RED Dashboard, it currently does not support accessing the dashboard via Hass.io Ingress.
-This is an technical limitation on the Node-RED Dashboard end.
+This is a technical limitation on the Node-RED Dashboard end.

 - Node-RED Dark theme does not play nice with Node-RED Dashboard.